mstatt/tr-101/README.md

 9) Image Compression
 10) Push to Github
 11) FTP to server
+12) and so much more to speed up and optimize your develpment pipeline.

 We are going to be installing and using gulp.js for a quick example of html page optimization.